gregsaun/prusa_i3_bear_upgrade/README.md

 ## New features since Bear Upgrade 2.0

-New and improved features in Bear Upgrade 2.1:
   * Single frame for all Prusa versions (same frame as Full Bear 2.0 MK3)
-  * New stiffer Y axis with tensioner.
+  * New stiffer Y axis with tensioner
-  * New stiffer Z axis.
+  * New stiffer Z axis
-  * Improve X and Y axis homing accuracy.
+  * Improve X and Y axis homing accuracy
-  * Improve Z axis alignment and assembly.
+  * Improve Z axis alignment and assembly
-  * Reduce Y axis stepper noise for MK3(S).
+  * Reduce Y axis stepper noise for MK3(S)
-  * New build helpers for Y and Z axis.
+  * New build helpers for Y and Z axis
-  * Support all Prusa PSU.
+  * Support all Prusa PSU
-  * Shorter LCD supports.
+  * Shorter LCD supports
+  * New custom LCD cover
-  * Nicer and stronger end caps.
+  * Nicer and stronger end caps
-  * Easier assembly of printed parts.
+  * Easier assembly of printed parts
-  * Improve wire management with new cable clips.
+  * Improve wire management with new cable clips
-  * Stiffer mounts for Rambo Mini/Einsy cover.
+  * Stiffer mounts for Rambo Mini/Einsy cover
-  * Compatible with E3D Gates idlers as well as 9mm belt.
+  * Compatible with E3D Gates idlers as well as 9mm belt

 :warning: This a work in progress, the current kits sold by our official distributors are not containing the hardware necessary for this upgrade.
-The Bear Upgrade 2.1 is going to have new features that will require other modifications.